MicrosoftDocs/power-platform/power-virtual-agents/configuration-no-authentication.md

 ---
-title: "Add anyone to chat with Microsoft Copilot Studio bot"
+title: "Add no authentication for anyone to chat with Microsoft Copilot Studio bot"
-description: "Add anyone to chat with Microsoft Copilot Studio bot with out authentication."
+description: "Add no authentication for anyone to chat with Microsoft Copilot Studio bot with out authentication."
 keywords: "User Authentication, Authentication, Microsoft Entra ID, MSA, Identity Provider, PVA" ms.date: 03/24/2023